tony-ist/EzBot/README.md

 # Setup

 1. Copy your Google API credentials into credentials folder.
-1. Add `GOOGLE_APPLICATION_CREDENTIALS="credentials/your-credentials.json"` to `.env` file.
+2. Add `GOOGLE_APPLICATION_CREDENTIALS="credentials/your-credentials.json"` to `.env` file.
-1. Create database and user in mongodb
+3. Create database and user in mongodb
-1. Configure your guild (discord server) id, client (bot) id, Discord API token, dbConnectionUrl and dbName in config.json.
+4. Configure your guild (discord server) id, client (bot) id, Discord API token, dbConnectionUrl and dbName in config.json.
 (You can `npm start` and then stop app to create config.json)
-1. `npm install`
+5. `npm install`
-1. `npm start`
+6. `npm start`
+7. `npx simple-git-hooks` to set up .git/hooks

 # Usage